Healthy Breakfast • 5 Mistakes you Shouldn’t Make

-Nevertheless, breakfast is not always breakfast!
+However, it’s important to remember that not all breakfasts are created equal!
 A bowl of store-bought chocolate granola is loaded with sugar and anything but healthy.
 It all comes down to a balanced meal.
-Now, it’s time for a reality check: are you guilty of these five breakfast mistakes?

 Mistake #1: You have breakfast on the go